Windows Event Log

 </Output>

-Remote collection with im_msvistalog
+Remote Windows log collection with im_msvistalog

-Because the Windows Event Log subsystem does not support subscriptions to the Debug and Analytic channels, these types of events can not be collected with the im_msvistalog module. |
+Because the Windows Event Log subsystem does not support subscribing to the Debug and Analytic channels, the im_msvistalog module cannot collect events from these channels.

 Module im_msvistalog